Curricula and scheduling

-I have a B.A. in Classical Studies/Classical Civilization/Classical Archaeology (or similar), but I do not have enough experience in the ancient languages to apply for further study in the field.
+I have a B.A. in Classical Studies/Classical Civilization/Classical Archaeology, but I do not have enough experience in the ancient languages to apply for further study in the field.
 Can a certificate help prepare me for graduate school in classics?

-Yes, it can.
-You are probably already aware that even if you plan to concentrate upon ancient history or archaeology, you will need to work towards professional competency in Greek and Latin in order to be able to use original texts and documents to study the ancient world.
+Yes, it can!
+You probably already know that even if you plan to concentrate upon ancient history or archaeology, you will need professional competency in Greek and Latin in order to use original texts and documents to study the ancient world.
 And if you plan to focus upon ancient literature, of course, your language skills will be your primary point of entry.

 Many students, even future classicists, do not have the opportunity as undergraduates to acquire the language experience they will need for further study.
-Perhaps you discovered the field later on in your academic career, or changed majors, once or even several times.
-Perhaps you were attracted by mythology, art, archaeology, or history, and gradually acquired a desire to probe even deeper and learn even more.
+Perhaps you discovered the field later on in your academic career, or changed majors.
+Perhaps you were originally attracted by mythology, art, archaeology, or history, and gradually acquired a desire to probe even deeper and learn even more.
 Whatever the reason, our certificate programs can provide you with an opportunity to "catch up" in an intensive environment where you will be both challenged and supported.
 Our faculty will help you polish your language skills and assist you in planning for your future.

-If you intend to move from a Catholic University certificate program into graduate school in classics, whether in our own department or elsewhere, we recommend that you consider the Certificate in Greek and Latin as the closest equivalent to a classics "postbac" program.
+If you intend to move from a Catholic University Certificate program into graduate school in classics, whether in our own department or elsewhere, we recommend that you consider the Certificate in Greek and Latin as the most rigorous and thorough preparation.

 Logistics and language placement testing